Gateway to America

 Welcome to Ellis Island!
 This is a fun way for students to learn important facts and information about Ellis Island.
 Students will learn about the process that immigrants took to enter the United States.

 Have a great time with students while implementing this standards based Ellis Island virtual field trip.
-The building of Ellis Island, how immigrants were processed, inspections, as well as the importance how to Ellis Island impacted the United States are all included in this resource.
+The building of Ellis Island, how immigrants were processed, inspections, as well as the importance of Ellis Island impacted the United States are all included in this resource.

 Ellis Island Virtual Field Trip Resource